”There is no bad weather, only bad clothing.”

 You may be decked out in the puffiest of down jackets and pants, but if your extremities are not properly protected, chances are you will be miserable.
 In the event that your extremities are exposed to extreme cold for an extended period, you run the risk of incurring frostnip or frostbite.

-In cool, three season weather a warm hat made of fleece or merino wool should provide adequate head insulation.
+In cool, three-season weather a warm hat made of fleece or merino wool should provide adequate head insulation.
 Be sure that it covers your ears and the back of your neck.
 A good complement to your warm hat is a wind or rain jacket, which has an adjustable hood with a stiffened peak.
 This will provide wind resistance and keep your head dry.
 For consistently below -freezing temperatures, a balaclava made of merino wool or synthetic material provides the ultimate in all-around warmth.

 Wear a hat.
 Wide-brimmed or Foreign legion-type models both have excellent coverage.
 A cap or visor combined with a bandana for neck protection is also a good combination.
 For years I have worn an Adapt-a-cap.
 It is still the best sunhat I have seen.